srid/srid/content/Software/Nix/Nix recipes for Haskellers.md

   printer (question, "is", answer)
 ```

-Run `chmod u+x myscript.hs` to make it an executable, and then run it as `./myscript.hs`.
+Save this file as `myscript.hs` and run `chmod u+x myscript.hs` to make it an executable, and then run it as `./myscript.hs`.
 Not only is it a self-sufficient script (depending on nothing but nix in the environment), but thanks to ghcid it also re-compiles and re-launches itself whenever it changes!
 See more examples [here](https://github.com/srid/aoc2019).

 ## Cabal project